 - Manage Map Server Cache Tiles (passing in the dirty areas feature class to define where tiles are created)

 - A copy function to move the new tiles from the staging server onto the production server

 Once you have a script that does everything you need, you can use your operating system to schedule it to run on a regular basis.
 Task Scheduler, included with Windows, is an example of a program that can run scripts on a repeated basis at any time you specify (such as nights or weekends)

-Python scripting with ArcGIS is taught in Penn State's Geog 485: GIS Programming and Automation.
+Python scripting with ArcGIS is taught in Penn State's Geog 485: GIS Programming and Software Development.
 If you're curious to see an example of a Python script that updates a cache, check out the ArcGIS help topic Automating cache creation and updates with geoprocessing.